 - 1. Close all doors. - 2.
-Place the ignition switch in the ON position. - Within 20 seconds of performing Step 2, push and hold the power door lock switch to the formation (UNLOCK) for more than 5 seconds.
+Place the ignition switch in the ON position. - 3.
+Within 20 seconds of performing Step 2, push and hold the power door lock switch to the formation (UNLOCK) for more than 5 seconds. - 4.
+When activated, the hazard indicator will flash twice.
+When deactivated, the hazard indicator will flash once. - The ignition switch must be placed in the OFF and ON position again between each setting change.